A Randomized Trial of Pembrolizumab & Radiotherapy Versus Radiotherapy in High-Risk Soft Tissue Sarcoma of the Extremity

 - Hypersensitivity to pembrolizumab or any of its excipients

 - Metastatic disease or regional lymph node involvement.
 Chest CT will be mandatory prior to enrollment to evaluate for the presence of metastatic disease.
 Pulmonary nodule(s) < 5 mm without a histological diagnosis may not be the basis for study exclusion given the lack of specificity of chest CT.
-If pulmonary nodule(s) > 5 mm are noted on chest CT but appear stable relative to prior chest imaging of at least 6 months duration, then this is permitted.
+If pulmonary nodule(s) measuring 6 - 10 mm are noted on chest CT but appear stable relative to prior chest imaging of at least 6 months duration or if 18FDG-PET scan indicates that the nodule(s) are unlikely to be metastatic disease, then this is permitted.
+Pulmonary nodules >10 mm should be considered metastatic unless proven otherwise by biopsy/resection or stable appearance for at least 6 months on imaging.

 - Unresectable disease or medically inoperable